 Financial assets that are held to collect contractual cash flows and for subsequent sale, where the assets' cash flows represent solely payments of principal and interest, are recognised in the balance sheet at their fair value, inclusive of transaction costs.
-Gains and losses arising from changes in fair value are recognised directly in other comprehensive income, until the financial asset is either sold or matures, at which time the cumulative gain or loss previously recognised in other comprehensive income is recognised in the income statement other than in respect of equity shares, for which the cumulative revaluation amount is transferred directly to retained profits.
-Interest calculated using the effective interest method and foreign exchange gains and losses on assets denominated in foreign currencies are recognised in the income statement.
-In addition, the Group recognises a charge for expected credit losses in the income statement.
+Gains and losses arising from changes in fair value are recognised directly in other comprehensive income, until the financial asset is either sold or matures, at which time the cumulative gain or loss previously recognised in other comprehensive income is recognised in the Statement of comprehensive income other than in respect of equity shares, for which the cumulative revaluation amount is transferred directly to retained profits.
+Interest calculated using the effective interest method and foreign exchange gains and losses on assets denominated in foreign currencies are recognised in the Statement of comprehensive income.
+In addition, the Group recognises a charge for expected credit losses in the Statement of comprehensive income.
 As the asset is measured at fair value, the charge does not adjust the carrying value of the asset, it is reflected in other comprehensive income.